Division of Women's Health

 The mission of the Breast Cancer Research and Education Trust Fund is to enhance efforts to reduce breast cancer incidence and mortality.
 These efforts target the program needs and challenges specific to population groups and geographic regions.

-Applications will be due by the postmarked date of Friday, Dec.
-14, 2012.
+Applications are due by the postmarked date of Monday, Jan.
+15, 2018.

-In submitting forms electronically, please provide Microsoft Word documents.
-No PDFs can be accepted.
+If submitting forms electronically, please provide files in Microsoft Word format.

 A detailed budget is required for all applicants.
-Please be sure to include your budget outline on pages 8 and 9 of the application.
+Please be sure to include your budget outline on the application.

 ||Kentucky Women's Health Registry